Frequently Asked Questions

 - At what time of the day are classes offered?

 Didactic (classroom) courses are generally taught two full days per week throughout the program.
 All didactic courses are offered only on the Gallatin Campus.
-Only general education requirements may be taken during the evenings.
 Clinical hours are generally eight hours per day (7:30 am to 4:00 pm), three days per week.

 - What about background checks and drug screens?